February 19th, 2010

 Project Euler Code

-My 2010 New Year's resolution is to solve the first 50 problems on Project Euler.
-I chose to code in Scala for a few reasons: (1) Its functional abilities should lend itself to concise code; (2) It's fast, portable, and easy to execute; and (3) I wanted to build familiarity with a new language.
-I'm not necessarily going in any specific order, but it makes sense to start with the easy ones first.
+My 2010 New Year's resolution was to solve the first 25 problems on Project Euler.
+I chose to code mainly in Scala for a few reasons: (1) Its functional abilities should lend itself to concise code; (2) It's fast, portable, and easy to execute; and (3) I wanted to build familiarity with a new language.
+For a few problems I used Python or Ruby, just to mix it up.

 Add all the natural numbers below one thousand that are multiples of 3 or 5.